SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-07-treasuries-vs-corporates.md

 - First, it's statistically significant (below 5%) for this whole era!
 - In the early 1970's, it's about 2.5%.
 If we had accidentally chosen those years as a starting point, we'd be tempted to claim statistical significance: Treasuries were less correlted with stocks than corporates.
-(And then Nisiprius would have come by to let the air out of our tires, which would have been a valuable service.)
+(And then nisiprius would have come by to let the air out of our tires, which would have been a valuable service.)
 - In 1976 - 1982, something reversed that: corporates and Treasuries were still
   differently correlated to stocks, but the statistical significance waned a bit (not completely!).